ShotaroMatsuya/minecraft-server-automation/README.md

 Continuous backups to inexpensive object storage(AWS S3) eliminate the risk of data loss due to frequent container lifecycles.
 Those activities will be notified in own slack.

-- task definition mapped from yaml
+- Task definition mapped from yaml
 Improves operability by defining container environment variables in multiple yaml files　and mapping them with terraform.

-- restore
+- Restore
 By default, restore is performed from the latest backup when the container starts, it is also possible to restore world data from the backup at a specific timestamp from the terraform variable.
 This is useful when you want to restore the world.